shimrite/CompressionArtifactReductionCNN/README.md

 	* loss function (MSE) reduced steadily during the train
 	* AdamOptimizer with learning_rate=0.001
 	* relu activation function

-3. Run the net on test set - input folder including jpg images - per image, build the batch of patches (each patch 32x32 size), run the net and reconstruct to the image.
+3. Run the model on test set - input folder including jpg images - per image, build the batch of patches (each patch 32x32 size), run the net and reconstruct to the image.

 ## The package include the following python files: